jss367/jss367.github.io/_posts/2018-10-10-software-i-use.md

 tags: [Linux, Mac, Windows]
 ---

 I'm always curious about how people set up their computers and what software packages they have, so I thought I would share mine.
-I use Windows, Mac, and Linux, so the exact setup varies by operating system.
+So you know where I'm coming from, I use Windows, Mac, and Linux nearly every day.
+Part of my goal is to make transitioning between these systems as seemless as possible, but the exact setup varies by operating system.
 For those of you on Windows, many of these can be installed with [Ninite](https://ninite.com/).

 <b>Table of contents</b>
 * TOC